 Nickel & Nickel alloy Pipes

-The metal is widely used for handling alkalies particularly in handling and storing caustic soda.
+The metal is widely used for handling alkalies, particularly in handling and storing caustic soda.
 Neutral alkaline solutions, seawater, and mild atmospheric conditions do not affect nickel.
 A large number of nickel-based alloys are commercially available.
 One of the best known out of these is Monel 400 with 67% Ni and 30 % Copper.
 This Ni-Cu alloy is ductile and tough.
 Its corrosion resistance is better than its components, being more resistant than a nickel in reducing environments and more resistant than copper in oxidizing environments.

 Pipes from Copper and copper alloys

 Copper and its alloys are widely used in chemical processing, particularly when heat and thermal conductivity is very important.
-Main copper alloys are brasses(Cu-Zn), Bronzes( Cu- Sn), and Cupronickels.
+The main copper alloys are brasses(Cu-Zn), Bronzes( Cu- Sn), and Cupronickels.
 Some of the bronzes are very popular in the process industry, like Aluminium and silicon bronzes because they combine good strength with corrosion resistance.
 Cupronickels have 10-30% nickel and have become very popular because it has the highest corrosion resistance of all copper alloys.
-This finds its application in heat-exchanger tubing and its resistance to seawater is especially outstanding.
+This finds its application in heat-exchanger tubing and its resistance to seawater especially outstanding.

 Titanium has become increasingly important as a construction material.
 It is strong and of medium weight.
 Corrosion resistance is very superior in oxidizing and mild reducing media.
 Titanium is usually not bothered by impingement attacks, crevice corrosion, and pitting attacks in seawater.
 Its general resistance to seawater is excellent.
 A detailed list of commonly used non-ferrous materials in hydrocarbon industries is given in the following table.